 Getting the urge to head somewhere warm for spring break?
 You don't have to limit yourself to domestic travel in a wheelchair van.
-We asked Darren Brehm, co-founder of AbilityTrip, a website devoted to accessible travel information, for some tips for flying with a disability to your next vacation destination.
+We asked Darren Brehm, a frequent flyer, for some tips for air travel with a disability to your next vacation destination.

 As a wheelchair user and an avid traveler, I have experienced more than my fair share of surprises and challenges when flying with a disability.
 However, careful planning and proactive management can help minimize unplanned hiccups.
 If I'm traveling by plane, I always make sure to take these precautions:

 When booking a flight, the first thing to think about is the duration.
 This is especially important if you have trouble shifting your weight in your seat or getting up to use the bathroom.
 Some airplanes do have very small chairs on board to get a person to the airplane lavatory, but I personally never felt comfortable trying it.
 I always try to avoid flights longer than eight hours for these reasons.